 In cases heard before a Hearing Officer or Student Conduct Board (SCB), the Hearing Officer or SCB will generate a determination letter outlining the decision and any sanctions assigned.
 The letter is then provided to the Respondent and placed in their conduct file.
 In cases involving an alleged violation of UTC’s Policy on Sexual Misconduct, Relationship Violence, and Stalking (SMRVS), the determination letter is provided to both the Complainant and Respondent.

-In cases heard before a TUAPA Administrative Law Judge, the Administrative Law Judge will generate a letter outlining the decision and any sanctions assigned.
-The letter is given to both the University’s and the Respondent’s attorneys.
-In cases involving an alleged violation of the Sexual Misconduct, Relationship Violence, or Stalking (SMRVS) policy, the letter is provided to the University, Complainant (via the University), and Respondent.
+In cases heard before an Administrative Law Judge, the Administrative Law Judge generates an initial order outlining their decision and sanctions, if any.
+The order is then given to both the University’s and the Respondent’s attorneys.
+In cases involving an alleged violation of UTC’s Policy on Sexual Misconduct, Relationship Violence, and Stalking (SMRVS), the letter is provided to the University, the Complainant (via the University), and the Respondent.

-The assigned Hearing Officer and/or Office of the Dean of Students will follow up with the Respondent in regard to any assigned sanctions.
+The assigned Hearing Officer and/or the Office of Student Conduct will follow up with the Respondent regarding assigned sanctions.

 In cases heard before a Hearing Officer or Student Conduct Board (SCB), there are two successive levels of appeal: 1) Vice Chancellor for Student Affairs; and 2) Chancellor of the University.
 Only the Respondent may appeal in these hearing types, with the exception of cases involving UTC’s Policy on Sexual Misconduct, Relationship Violence, and Stalking (SMRVS), in which either the Complainant or the Respondent may appeal.

-In cases heard by a TUAPA Administrative Law Judge, there are three successive levels of appeal: 1.
-Reconsideration by the Administrative Law Judge; 2.
-Chancellor of the University; and 3) Chancery Court.
+In cases heard by an Administrative Law Judge, there are three successive levels of appeal: 1) Reconsideration by the Administrative Law Judge; 2) Chancellor of the University; and 3) Chancery Court.
 In this hearing type, the Complainant, the Respondent, and the University may each appeal the decision.

 The University has three different types of hearings for alleged non-academic violations.

 - University Hearing Officer: A case is heard before a University Hearing Officer, selected by the Vice Chancellor

 for Student Development.
 University Hearing Officers have education and training related

 to the University hearing process.